 This variety gives great offer great texture and color with sword like burgundy red leaves.

-Plant Red Star in large decorative patio container planted alone or surrounded by bright flowering perennials like Lavender, Mexican Heather, Verbena, Lantana, Canna and silver foliage or as a landscape focal point.
+Plant red Ti plant in large decorative patio container planted alone or surrounded by bright flowering perennials like Lavender, Mexican Heather, Verbena, Lantana, Canna and silver foliage or as a landscape focal point.

 - Over time “Red Star” will develop a trunk, but treat as an annual in cold areas.